Frequently Asked Questions

 There are only two circumstances in which MIDI data can be delayed longer.
 The first is when MIDI messages arrive at both inputs of a merger at exactly the same moment, one of the messages must be buffered to allow the other to pass through (this of course is a limitation of MIDI, not of the merger).
 The second is if an outgoing result depends on the value of the following byte.
 For example, if a MIDI Solutions product is programmed to filter all messages above a specific value then the third byte of the message (which specifies the value) must be received before the MIDI Solutions product can determine whether or not the message should be transmitted, adding 0.64 ms to the delay.
-These additional delays of milliseconds or fractions of milliseconds result in latency times that are still extremely short, much shorter than it is possible to hear.
+These additional delays of milliseconds or fractions of milliseconds result in latencies that are still extremely small, much smaller than it is possible to hear.

 The default settings for the programmable MIDI Solutions products are to pass all MIDI data unchanged allowing MIDI messages to be sent byte by byte, with a typical delay of 0.5 ms. By comparison it is estimated that the shortest time difference distinguishable by humans is approximately 10 ms, so even with up to 20 MIDI Solutions products chained in series the delay should not be noticeable.
-To put it in perspective the delay is equivalent to the time it takes sound to travel approximately six inches, so more delay is introduced by leaning forward or backward while playing than by inserting a MIDI Solutions product inline in the MIDI data stream.
+To put it in perspective the typical delay is equivalent to the time it takes sound to travel approximately six inches through air, so more delay is introduced by leaning forward or backward while playing than by inserting a MIDI Solutions product inline in the MIDI data stream.

 Q: Will inserting MIDI Solutions products in my setup cause ground loops?